 The Company periodically examines whether the contingent liabilities related to the environmental matters and litigation described above are probable and reasonably estimable based on experience and ongoing developments in those matters, including discussions regarding negotiated resolutions.
 During 2022, as a result of ongoing review and recent developments in ongoing environmental matters and litigation, the Company increased its accrual for PFAS-related other environmental liabilities by \$659 million since December 31, 2021 and made related payments of \$479 million.
 As of December 31, 2022, the Company had recorded liabilities of \$592 million for "other environmental liabilities."
-The accruals represent the Company's best estimate of the probable loss in connection with the environmental matters and PFAS-related matters and litigation described above.
-The Company is not able to estimate a possible loss or range of possible loss in excess of the established accruals at this time.
+The accruals represent the Company's best estimate of the probable loss in excess of the established accruals at this time.